 List of available information

 In operating our publication scheme, we must provide a list of the information available giving details of:

 - the information we make routinely available

 - whether or not a charge will be made for it.

-Most information provided in our guide is freely available on our website.
-If you want to obtain information in hard copy or the information listed in the guide is not available from our website, you can request this from us by letter, fax or e-mail.
-Our contact details are:
+Most information in the list is freely available on our website.
+If you want information in hard copy, or if the information listed isn't available from our website, you can ask for it by writing to us:

 General Medical Council